 Technically, even if you journal about your current life as it is, your are writing about “the past,” but of course it’s a lot more local and current than dwelling on your childhood.
 While I personally like to journal about things many months after they have occurred—so that I can have a lot less emotional bias and more objectivity about certain events in my life—writing about the day you just had can have its advantages in keeping yourself emotionally up to speed in real time.

 The drawback I’ve experienced in just writing about my past all the time is that it feels like my heart and mind are lagging between each other because my heart wants to live in the moment, but it gets bogged down by my mind’s incessant obsession with my past.
 Even as of this post I am journaling about things that happened to me in 2021 and finding ways to rethink them so that they happened for me.

 But I digress.

 Writing about your life as it unfolds day by day is a good way to keep your mental health chronologically in tact with life.
 This way, you’re always up to speed with yourself rather than playing catch up like some of the past driven journal entries you may doing.
 This way you even get a more linear experience of exploring your life, thoughts, and feelings, whereas the more distant your past is, the more scattered the events and your thoughts might be.

 Daily journaling about each passing day is essential so that you can achieve much more immediate results from your self reflection.
-Whether you are going through a time or you’re living the life you’ve always wanted, it’s always worth taking the time to contemplate how you feel about your own fortune and misfortune.
+Whether you are going through a time of crisis or you’re living the life you’ve always wanted, it’s always worth taking the time to contemplate how you feel about your own fortune and misfortune.